w3f/polkadot-wiki/docs/general/web3-and-polkadot.md

 impact a considerable fraction of the nodes and potentially stop the network.
 Polkadot's level of decentralization can be explored through the [Polkawatch app](https://polkawatch.app/).

-The [Decentralized Nodes program](https://nodes.web3.foundation/) aims to incentivize the creation of new validator nodes to increase the level of node decentralization.

 ### Decentralized Storage

 [Blockspace](./glossary.md#blockspace) is limited and valuable.
 Not all data we have can be stored on